VisualComputingLab/OpenZoo/install.md

 4. Open all projects with Netbeans 8.

 5. Build projects, starting by ServerResources, since it needs to be included in the OpenZUI war later.
-This is going to be done automatically (on -post-dist).
+The inclusion is going to be done automatically (on -post-dist).

 6. Edit OpenZUI/web/config.json:
     - update keyvalue.host and keyvalue.port with the RedisIO server and port
     - update localRepository with a folder with read/write permissions for the tomcat user, anywhere on the server where OpenZUI will be installed.
-    - update demouser.username and demouser.passwd if necessary
+    - update demouser.username and demouser.passwd, if necessary

 7. Deploy OpenZUI project to a tomcat server.
-Everything else can be done through OpenZUI (http://TOMCAT_SERVER:TOMCAT_PORT/OpenZUI/).
+Everything else can be done through OpenZUI, which will be accessible through http://TOMCAT_SERVER:TOMCAT_PORT/OpenZUI/.